powersync-ja/powersync-js/.changeset/sharp-meals-join.md

 '@journeyapps/powersync-sdk-common': patch
 ---

-Improve `AbstractPowerSyncDatabase.getCrudBatch` should use a `readLock` instead of using `database.execute`.
+Improve `AbstractPowerSyncDatabase.getCrudBatch` should use a `getAll` instead of using `database.execute`.